How long does a genital herpes outbreak last? onset and recovery insights

 If you have had multiple herpes outbreaks (6 or more during a year), you may be able to take antiviral medication to try and reduce the number of outbreaks.
 You can speak to your doctor for advice on whether taking antiviral medication to prevent genital herpes outbreaks is suitable for you.

-You can take paracetamol to relieve any pain you feel during a genital herpes outbreak.
-You can also use an anaesthetic gel (5% lidocaine) to relieve pain during a genital herpes outbreak.
-Apply the 5% lidocaine gel on affected areas before peeing (urinating).
+You can take paracetamol or use an anaesthetic gel (5% lidocaine) to relieve any pain you feel during a genital herpes outbreak.
+Lidocaine is available on prescription, so speak to your doctor if you need help to relieve any pain or discomfort.
+Apply the 5% lidocaine gel on affected areas before urinating.

-There are other simple health care things you can try to help relieve the symptoms of a genital herpes outbreak:
+There are also several home remedies to ease the symptoms of a herpes outbreak:

-- apply vaseline gently to any ulcers to prevent pain when you pee
+- apply Vaseline gently to any ulcers to reduce pain when urinating

-- wash any blisters gently with salty water
+- wash blisters gently with salty water to prevent infection

-- try peeing under running water to soothe pain
+- try urinating in the shower or under running water to soothe pain

-- avoid sex until all ulcers have healed over completely
+- avoid sex until all ulcers have healed completely

 - drink plenty of water